kdheepak/blog/content/10-intro-to-vim.md

 When I first started using vim, I found it frustrating and difficult to get anything done.
 I now realize that there were a list of things I had to do to understand how to use vim.
 Learning vim can be an extremely gratifying experience, but it is probably unlike anything you have seen before.
 So having a guide to getting started may be useful.

 I haven't been using vim for very long, so I'm by no means an expert.
-But since I'm starting out, I figured it would be useful for beginners if I put down what I think is the order in which you should approach vim.
+But since I'm starting out, I figured it would be useful for beginners if I put down what I think is the order in which you should approach vim as a tutorial.

 1. Spend half an hour (maybe over lunch) using vimtutor.
     - Type `vimtutor` in a command line window and follow instructions.